muratk5n/thirdwave/en/README.md

 H2 Fuel News: "Green Ammonia and Hydrogen Now Cheaper than Fossil Fuels..
-Utilizing [Georgia Tech] MAPS technology with renewable energy to produce cost effective green ammonia.. along with Kontak‘s technology, which Hydrofuel has previously acquired.. allow Hydrofuel to produce Green NH3.. for as low as $220 a tonne, whereas fossil-fuel derived NH3 is currently selling at 1,500 to 2,000 dollars a tonne.
+Utilizing [Georgia Tech] MAPS technology with renewable energy to produce cost effective green ammonia.. along with Kontak‘s technology, which Hydrofuel has previously acquired.. [will] allow Hydrofuel to produce Green NH3.. for as low as $220 a tonne, whereas fossil-fuel derived NH3 is currently selling at 1,500 to 2,000 dollars a tonne.